-Growth hacking is one of the biggest buzzwords of the past years, so many people are asking “What is Growth Hacking?”.
+Growth hacking is one of the biggest buzzwords of the past years, and in 2024, it’s no different, which is why so many people are asking, “What is Growth Hacking?”.

-Consultants, marketers and entrepreneurs call growth hacking as the best way they grow a business, but what does it really mean?
+Consultants, marketers, and entrepreneurs call growth hacking the best way they grow a business, and some even call it ‘the future of marketing’, but what does it really mean?

 Skills of a Growth Hacker